GeurillaPaint/Projects/devops-challenge/README.md

 I had found online involved applying Java scripts to the system and running stress tests on receiving and sending information to Kafka to store.

-For future release, I'd want to ensure autoscaling of the pods used for the kafka cluster once a certain storage percentage was reached, or even a certain CPU percentage was reached in order to provide redundancy and reliability.
+For future release, I'd want to autoscale Kafka once a certain storage percentage was reached, or even a certain CPU percentage was reached in order to provide redundancy and reliability.
+Also, self healing would be a tremendous thing to enable in the event of a pod going down, which could be done by implementing health checks, as well as monitoring with Prometheus.
+However, that was not a part of the requirements and was left out.

 I would have loved to also test this in EKS, but I was worried about that costing money which I cannot afford at this time.